What are they?

 What makes our scallops different?

-Our scallops are guaranteed to be live when caught, as they have to be swimming to be caught in our nets.
-This means that all our scallops are edible, and even those that do not open when cooked can be safely eaten.
+Our scallops are guaranteed to be live when caught, as they have to be swimming to be caught in our trawl.
+This means that even those that do not open when cooked can be safely eaten.

-Our scallops are brought into the processing plant live and then flash frozen.
-The method of freezing prevents them from sticking together allowing you to easily take out what you want to cook, leaving the rest frozen.
+Our freezing method prevents them from sticking together allowing you to easily take out your desired portion, leaving the rest frozen.

-These scallops are also harvested in the US, but are exclusively sold live.
-Live scallops are very perishable, with a maximum shelf life of 3 days.
-Our scallops are flash frozen live, providing a shelf life of up to one year when kept in a deep freezer (-18 °C or 0 °F).
+Swimming scallops are very perishable, with a maximum shelf life of 3 days from the day they are caught.
+Our scallops are flash frozen, providing a shelf life of up to one year when kept in a deep freezer (<-18 °C or 0 °F).

 Our scallops have a stunning and colourful shell.
 They are an ideal platform for serving at the table.
-They can also be scrubbed clean and kept for display.
+We have several recipes that show how to cook frozen swimming scallops in their shell on our Recipes page.